deltachat/mailadm/doc/index.rst

 mailadm: adding and purging e-mail accounts as a service
 ========================================================

-mailadm is a simple administration tool for managing e-mail accounts at https://testrun.org.
-This e-mail server uses Debian9 and a standard dovecot/postfix installation, configured through standard text files.

-On a debian system mailadm can be run as a wsgi server app that you can run via systemd (see mailadm.service example).
+mailadm is a simple administration command lihne tool for creating and purging e-mail accounts in Dovecot/Postfix installations that work with text files.
+Mailadm can be run as a web app that allows remote creation of e-mail accounts, based on using secret tokens.
+On the server you can configure multiple tokens

 The development repository is at